nmstreethran/duolingo/README.md

 # Duolingo

-My [Duolingo](https://www.duolingo.com/) vocabulary list, extracted using a Python script into JSON and CSV
+My [Duolingo](https://www.duolingo.com/) vocabulary list, extracted using a Python script into JSON and CSV [WIP]

 ## Files